Canary Islanders

-Canary Islanders, or Canarians (canarios), are the people of the Canary Islands, an autonomous community of Spain near the coast of Northwest Africa.
-The distinctive variety of the Spanish language spoken in the region is known as habla canaria (Canary speech) or the (dialecto) canario (Canarian dialect).
-The Canarians, and their descendants, played a major role during the conquest, colonization, and eventual independence movements of various countries in Latin America.
-Their ethnic and cultural presence is most palpable in the countries of Uruguay, Venezuela, Cuba and the Dominican Republic as well as the US territory of Puerto Rico.
+Canary Islanders, or Canarians (canarios), are the people of the Canary Islands, an autonomous community of Spain near the coast of the Maghreb.
+The distinctive variety of the Spanish language spoken in the region is known as habla canaria (Canary speech) or as the (dialecto) canario (Canarian dialect).
+The Canarians, and their descendants, played major roles during the conquest, colonization, and eventual independence movements of various Latin American countries.
+The Canarians' ethnic and cultural presence are most palpable in Cuba, the Dominican Republic, Puerto Rico, Uruguay, and Venezuela.

 History

-The original inhabitants of the Canary Islands are commonly known as Guanches (although this term in its strict sense only refers to the original inhabitants of Tenerife).
-They are most probably descendants of the Berbers of North Africa.
+The original inhabitants of the Canary Islands are commonly known as Guanches (although this term, in its strict sense, refers only to the Indigenous inhabitants of Tenerife).
+They are most probably descendants of the Berbers of Morocco and Algeria.

-The islands were conquered by Castile at the beginning of the 15th century.
-In 1402, they began to subdue and suppress the native Guanche population.
+At the beginning of the 15th century, the Canary Islands were conquered by Castile.
+In 1402, the Castilians began to subdue and suppress the Indigenous Guanche population.
 The Guanches were initially enslaved and gradually absorbed.
-As a result, genetic analyses of modern Canarians show mainly a mixture of predominant European and also North African genes, with low frequencies of sub-Saharan genes, sometimes with substantial variation between individuals (see Ancestry).
+As a result, genetic analyses of modern Canarians show mainly a mixture of predominant European and North African genes, with low frequencies of sub-Saharan genes, sometimes with substantial variation between individuals (see Ancestry).

-After subsequent settlement by Europeans, the remaining Guanches were gradually assimilated by the settlers and their culture largely vanished.
-Alonso Fernández de Lugo, conqueror of Tenerife and La Palma, oversaw extensive immigration to these islands during a short period from the late 1490s to the 1520s from mainland Europe, mostly Castile and Portugal.
+Following subsequent European settlement, the remaining Guanches were gradually assimilated by the settlers and their culture largely vanished.
+Alonso Fernández de Lugo, conqueror of Tenerife and La Palma, oversaw extensive European immigration to these two islands during a short period (from the late 1490s to the 1520s).
 At subsequent judicial enquiries, Fernández de Lugo was accused of favoring Genoese and Portuguese immigrants over Castilians.

 Ancestry

-The native inhabitants of the Canary Islands possess a gene pool that is predominantly European, with specific contributions from Andalusians, Castilians, Galicians, and Portuguese, as well as from Normans, Genoese, and Flemings, alongside a variable input from the native Guanche population.
-Guanche genetic markers have also been found recently in Puerto Rico and, at low frequencies, in peninsular Spain after later emigration from the Canary Islands.
+The overall genome of the Canary Islands shows a major Iberian contribution (62–78%), a substantial Maghrebian contribution (23–38%), and a minor sub-Saharan African input (3%).
+In the maternal line (mitochondrial DNA), the Iberian contribution drops to between 48% and 55% – Guanche mothers heavily influenced early interbreeding, accounting for about half of the maternal line.
+In contrast, the paternal line (Y Chromosome) is overwhelmingly Iberian, ranging from 83% to more than 90%.

+While early immigrants from South Europe and North Africa shaped the base population of the Canary Islands, the dominant Iberian genetic ancestry was primarily Portuguese—best illustrated by surnames—followed by Galicians and Andalusians, although the latter exerted the most profound impact on the emerging dialect.
+This was largely because, from the late-15th century onward, the Port of Seville served as the mandatory transit point for all migrants departing for the Canary Islands (under the Spanish Crown).